The Mack: Production

-Production for the film started from early September to late December 1972.
+Production for the film took place from early September to late December 1972.
 According to director Michael Campus, the original script for the film was written on prison toilet paper by Bobby Poole, an inmate at San Quentin.
 While staying in Oakland for two months, Campus met Frank Ward, a real pimp and drug dealer from Oakland.
-Max Julien's character of Goldie is based upon him.
-In order to shoot the movie, Campus needed Ward's permission, because many scenes were filmed in his territory.
+Max Julien's character of Goldie is based on him.
+To shoot the movie, Campus needed Ward's permission because many scenes were filmed in his territory.
 In exchange for his guidance and protection, Campus put Ward in the film.
 All of the homeless people, junkies, pimps and women in the film were supplied by Frank Ward.

 Although Campus had Ward's protection, the film was also in Black Panther territory.
 During filming, Black Panther party members would throw bottles and trash cans from rooftops.
-In order for filming to run smoothly, an additional deal had to be made with Huey Newton and Bobby Seale, who were then put in charge of providing extras for the film.
+For filming to run smoothly, an additional deal was made with Huey Newton and Bobby Seale, who were put in charge of providing extras for the film.
 About halfway through the production of the film, Frank Ward was shot and killed while in his Rolls-Royce.
 There was speculation that the Black Panthers were responsible for Ward's death, and the filmmakers and cast relocated to safer areas for filming.
-Despite the tension, the film's opening was shot in Oakland with all of the proceeds going to the Black Panthers' breakfast program.
+Despite the tension, the film's opening was shot in Oakland, with all of the proceeds going to the Black Panthers' breakfast program.

 Reception

-The film was screened in theaters in only about 20 mostly black communities.
-Distributors avoided theaters in predominantly white neighborhoods due to a belief the film would do better in black areas.
-Despite its low distribution, director Michael Campus has noted that the film outgrossed The Godfather in the cities in which it played.
+The film was screened in theaters in approximately 20 mostly Black communities.
+Distributors avoided theaters in predominantly white neighborhoods due to a belief that the film would do better in Black areas.
+Despite its low distribution, director Michael Campus noted that the film outgrossed The Godfather in the cities in which it played.